Adity20/BudgetBuddy/README.md

 - **Income Management**: Log sources of income for a comprehensive financial overview.
 - **Budgeting**: Set monthly budgets and track your spending against them.
 - **Reports and Analytics**: Generate detailed reports to analyze financial trends.
-- **User-Friendly Interface**: A simple and intuitive command-line interface for easy navigation.
+- **User-Friendly Interface**: A simple and intuitive command-line interface for easy navigation.(We'll add the code for this soon)

 ## Getting Started